estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

 To set up and configure your SSH server, see the [guide](../../../../guides/connect-network/).

-## PostgreSQL on Amazon RDS
+## PostgreSQL on managed cloud platforms

-Amazon Relational Database Service (RDS) is a managed web service providing cloud-based instances of popular relational databases, including PostgreSQL.
+In addition to standard PostgreSQL, this connector supports cloud-based MySQL instances on certain platforms.

+### Amazon RDS

-You can use this connector for PostgreSQL instances on RDS, but the setup requirements are different.
+You can use this connector for PostgreSQL instances on Amazon RDS using the following setup instructions.

-### Setup
+#### Setup

 1. You'll need to configure secure access to the database to enable the Flow capture.
   Currently, Estuary supports SSH tunneling to allow this.
   Follow the guide to [configure an SSH server for tunneling](../../../../guides/connect-network/).

-2. Enable logical replication on your existing RDS PostgreSQL instance.
+2. Enable logical replication on your RDS PostgreSQL instance.

   a.
 Create a [parameter group](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html) with the following properties: